What are the other Names for this Condition? (Also known as/Synonyms)

 - Some forms of Dementia cannot be treated and may be only managed by providing proper supportive care

 A healthcare provider may utilize the following treatment measures on a case-by-case basis.
-These are meant to provide mental and emotional support, and develop or retain communication skills:
+These are meant to provide mental and emotional support, and to develop or retain communication skills:

 - Psychiatric treatment